The expansion vessels on today’s unvented boilers is a very important part of the boiler,

 because the water moves faster due to being pressurised.

-When the expansion vessels stops working you will notice a couple of things
+When the expansion vessels stop working you will notice a couple of things

 with your central heating system.